We invite you to explore a career with Clayton County Police Department and join the team in serving the citizens of Clayton County.

 Will I be familiar with the agility course before I take it?

-Yes, the Background and Recruiting Unit will give a presentation and a walk through before you are officially timed on the test.
+Yes, the Background and Recruiting Unit will give a presentation and a walk-through before you are officially timed on the test.
+You can also watch the video walk-through at the bottom of the page or through the link below.

 What are some of the background issues that might disqualify me from the process?